ckipp01/dotty-error-index/CONTRIBUTING.md

   - If the `ErrorMessageID` is no longer used by the compiler put a comment in the file, `// LEGACY`.
 This can optionally be followed (on the same line) with a short comment about it.
+  - If you create a file that you can't get a reproduction for, no worries.
+Just put a comment that says `// INCOMPLETE` in the file so it's skipped in the index.

 Once the file exists, the process is the same as if you were working on an existing file.
 Since running everything does take a bit, it's recommended to